Undergraduate Music Theory and Aural Skills Placement and Exemption Exams

 This test may be taken up to 10 times.
 Your highest scoring attempt will replace any other attempts.

-We recommend that students self-study and retake the test until they reach a passing score, rather than taking extra coursework.
+We very highly recommend that students self-study and retake the test until they reach a passing score, rather than taking extra coursework!
+This system is meant to encourage you to work on your skills over the summer.

 Your highest test score is the only score considered in placing you.